 • Local currency settlement (you receive payouts in the customer’s currency converted to yours, not in their currency directly).

 Markets Pro adds those for $59/month.
-For most international stores, the math pays off - DDP alone increases conversion 15-30% on cross-border orders, which more than covers the subscription.
+For most international stores, the math pays off: DDP alone increases conversion 15 to 30% on cross-border orders, which more than covers the subscription.
+For complementary apps that extend Markets (currency widgets, geo-IP redirects, multilingual SEO), see our list of best Shopify international and localization apps.

 Where you expand first matters more than most merchants realize.
-Picking the wrong order can drag a launch out 6-12 months unnecessarily.
+Picking the wrong order can drag a launch out 6 to 12 months unnecessarily.
 Three frameworks to choose between:

 Closest-culture-first (easiest)

 Expand to countries with similar language, similar buying behavior, and minimal customs complexity first.
-The US → Canada → UK → Australia path is the textbook example: shared English, similar shipping infrastructure, low cultural translation cost.
+The US to Canada to UK to Australia path is the textbook example: shared English, similar shipping infrastructure, low cultural translation cost.
 Most US-based Shopify brands can hit Canada in a week, UK and Australia in a month, with minimal store changes.
 This is the right answer for first international expansion.

 Highest-revenue-first (data-driven)